The-Marcy-Lab-School/breakthrough-unit-3/lesson-2-reusable-and-class-based-components/solution/short-response.md

     }
 ```

 The constructor for a React component is called before it is mounted.
-Here, the purpose of the constructor is to 1) initalize the local state for the email and password and 2) bind the handleSubmit event handler method to an instance of the <ClassBasedForm/>.
+Here, the purpose of the constructor is to 1) initalize the local state for the email and password and 2) bind the handleSubmit event handler method to an instance of the component.

 ### 2. Describe the purpose behind passing props to the function calls for `constructor()` and `super()`.